 Label Description Туре The rules editor appears throughout the Policy Manager interface.
 It exposes different namespace dictionaries depending on Service type.
-When working with service rules, you can select from the following namespace dictionaries: Application: The type of application for this service.
+When working with service rules, you can select from the following namespace dictionaries: • Application: The type of application for this service. • Authentication: The Authentication method to be used for this service. • Connection: Originator address (Src-IP-Address, Src-Port), Destination address (Dest-IP-Address, Dest-Port), and Protocol • Device: Filter the service based on a specific device type, vendor, operating system location, or

-Label Description Authentication: The Authentication method to be used for this service.
-Connection: Originator address (Src-IP-Address, Src-Port), Destination address (Dest-IP-Address, Dest-Port), and Protocol Device: Filter the service based on a specific device type, vendor, operating system location, or controller ID.
+Label Description controller ID.
 Date: Time-of-Day, Day-of-Week, or Date-of-Year Endpoint: Filter based on endpoint information, such as enabled/disabled, device, OS, location, and more.
 Host: Filter based on host Name, OSType, FQDN, UserAgent, CheckType, UniqueID, Agent-Type, and InstalledSHAs, RADIUS: Policy Manager ships with a number of vendor-specific namespace dictionaries and distinguishes vendor-specific RADIUS namespaces with the notation RADIUS:vendor (sometimes with an additional suffix for a particular device).
 To add a dictionary for a vendor-specific RADIUS namespace, navigate to Administration > Dictionaries > Radius > Import Dictionary (link).
 The notation RADIUS:IETF refers to the RADIUS attributes defined in RFC 2865 and associated RFCs.
-As the name suggests, RADIUS namespace.
-See "Namespaces" on page 341 for an exhaustive list of namespaces and their descriptions.
+As the name suggests, RADIUS namespace is only available when the request type is RADIUS.
+Any other supported namespace.
+See "Namespaces" on page 355 for an exhaustive list of namespaces and their descriptions.
 Name (of attribute) Drop-down list of attributes present in the selected namespace.
 Operator Drop-down list of context-appropriate (with respect to the attribute) operators.
-See "Operators" on page 348 for an exhaustive list of operators and their descriptions.
+See "Operators" on page 362 for an exhaustive list of operators and their descriptions.
 Value of attribute Depending on attribute data type, this can be a free-form (one or many lines) edit box, a drop-down list, or a time/date widget.